policy & advocacy

 We have a small window of opportunity to positively influence our youngest children’s growth, development, and learning.
 Public awareness of the importance of quality early childhood education is a central component of realizing change.
 We work to increase public awareness including working with our Colorado State Representatives and Senators.

 Your voice is important in our effort to elevate quality for early childhood education professionals, families, and children.
-We want to hear from you!
-If you are interested in learning more about us and our policy work.

 The Early Care and Education Map by Shift Research Lab, a Program of The Piton Foundation